sammypanda/MCJE-PlayerQuests-Plugin/branding/docs/developers/README.md

         "stage_0": { // Stage ID (automatically generated)
-            "notable": Boolean, // if it would show up as a chapter in a book; a notable stage "label": String, // the label for just this stage, as if it were a chapter "entry": String, // Path: where the stage starts "actions": { // directory of all this stage's actions "action_0": {  // Action ID (automatically generated) "type": String, // Quest Action type
+            "notable": Boolean, // if it would show up as a chapter in a book; a notable stage "label": String, // the label for just this stage, as if it were a chapter },
-                    "id": String, // Quest Action ID
-                    "npc": String, // NPC ID (if applicable) "dialogue": String Array, // Dialogue lines (if applicable) "items": {
-                        "MATERIAL": Integer // a map of items },
-                    "connections": { // defining where the action is in the stage "next": @Nullable String, // where to go if the action succeeds "curr": @Nullable String, // where to return to if the action is exited "prev": @Nullable String // where to go if the actions fails }
-                }
-            },
-            "connections": { // defining where the stage is in the quest "next": @Nullable String, // Path: where to go if the stage succeeds "curr": @Nullable String, // Path: where to return to if the stage is exited "prev": @Nullable String // Path: where to go if the stage fails }
-        },
     }
 }